Monday, May 6, 2024

 The story...

-The songwriter must feel a sort of onus when they copyright a song with a title that's a word that means so much.
+The songwriter must feel a sort of onus when they copyright a song title that's a word that means so much.
 Morris Albert's 1975 song "Feelings" is one of those songs.
 I'm glad that Morris' song was done well - you can feel it.

 Thank you Ivan and Morris - well done.